chef/automate/components/docs-chef-io/content/automate/ha_security_firewall.md

     weight = 210
 +++

-Chef Automate High Availability (HA) cluster requires multiple ports for the frontend and backend servers to operate effectively and reduce possible network traffic.
+The Chef Automate High Availability (HA) cluster requires multiple ports for the front and backend servers to operate effectively and reduce network traffic.
 Below is a breakdown of those ports and what needs to be open for each set of servers.

 ## Ports required for all Machines